MicrosoftDocs/win32/desktop-src/properties/propdesc-schema-numberformat.md

 ---
 Description: Specifies how IPropertyDescription::FormatForDisplay should format the property's value as a string.
-This is applicable only if &lt;displayInfo displayType=&\#0034;Number&\#0034;&gt;. ms.assetid: 9e8cfe5c-e17a-40d6-958f-a1bd1130c699
+This is applicable only if <displayInfo displayType=&\#0034;Number&\#0034;&gt;. ms.assetid: 9e8cfe5c-e17a-40d6-958f-a1bd1130c699
 title: numberFormat
 ms.technology: desktop